stefanpearson/bluth/README.md

 ### Why?

+It encourages developers to utilise their API blueprint as a 'source of truth', creating synergy between documentation and source code.
+This ultimately improves quality and developer-experience for those using the API.

+For example:

-* Validate request bodies in your route handlers or middleware
+* Validate request bodies in your routing middleware
 * Validate response bodies within tests

 ## Installation